Your browser does not have Flash Player 7. Download Flash Player 7 to view.

 • Methodological Approaches:

-Analysis of behavior (courtship, mating, meal patterning, reward) using computer-based, electromyographic and videographic approaches, electrophysiology, neuroanatomy (cell filling, tract tracing, immunocytochemistry), and physiological measurement (thermal, energy expenditure, tissue and plasma analysis of hormones and fuels).
+Analysis of behavior, electrophysiology, neuroanatomy, and physiological measurements (thermal, energy expenditure, tissue and plasma analysis of hormones and fuels).

 • Neuroscience at Penn: